 That said, you don’t want to force a topic in where it doesn’t otherwise belong.
 Thus, make sure that whatever topics you choose for your supplemental essay(s) fits the context of the essays.
 Your response needs to be directly related to the prompt at hand!
 Only pursue this strategy if it makes sense for your application and the essay prompt you’re working with.
 It’s better to be slightly redundant than to miss the point of the prompt.

 That said, for this particular prompt, there is no need to be redundant with your Common App personal essay topic.
-Even if your personal essay discusses your identity, this essay can (and should) focus on a different aspect of your identity.
+Even if your personal essay discusses your life experience, this essay can (and should) focus on a different aspect of your life experience.
 Now, let’s dive into the prompt specifically.

 Johns Hopkins University Supplemental Essay Question

 Authenticity and specificity are keys to helping this essay stand out.
-Many students applying to Johns Hopkins will likely have overlapping identities with you.
+Many students applying to Johns Hopkins will likely have overlapping life experiences with you.
 Yet, in an ideal world, your essays will all be unique.
 How could this be possible?
 Even if your identity isn’t “unique,” your life experience is.
 No one has lived life just like you have.
-Writing vividly and specifically about your life experience as a result of your identity will give your essay the dimension it needs to make an impact on the admissions team.
+Writing vividly and specifically about your life experience will give your essay the dimension it needs to make an impact on the admissions team.

 Lastly, don’t forget to check out the webpage for Johns Hopkins essays that worked.